 If you have already invested through SEIS, scroll further down to step 1.
 If you haven’t invested or heard of the Seed Enterprise Investment Scheme (SEIS), it provides a number of tax reliefs to investors, ranging from automatic reductions to loss relief and capital gains avoidance.
 Some of these are dependent on your individual tax bracket.

 In order to gain from most of the tax reliefs outlined below you must hold qualifying shares in a start up for a minimum of three years.

 These are the tax reliefs you can get through the SEIS:

-Now… Most people claim their SEIS tax relief when they pay their taxes, so for self-assessment that is any time before the 31st of January.
+Most people claim their SEIS tax relief when they pay their taxes, so for self-assessment that is any time before the 31st of January, but in 2021 this has been extended to 28th February.
 This step-by-step guide will show you how to claim SEIS whilst filling out your online tax return form.

 On section 3 of the online tax return form, the final question asks if you are claiming “other tax reliefs”, please select “Yes” if you wish to claim SEIS.

 As requested by the online form, please complete the “Unlisted shares and securities” section to claim your SEIS tax relief.